Updated by Ryan Dube on 18 September 2017.

 Step 4: Recalculate Payments Based on Interest and Eliminate Your Debt

 By playing around with this kind of spreadsheet, I uncovered the very simple, common-sense solution that a lot of scammers out there are charging people for.
-Instead of maintaining constant payments on each of your credit cards until it’s paid off, you pay the minimum balance on all of them, and divert all of your current “debt-payment” money toward the credit card with the highest interest.
+Instead of maintaining constant payments on each of your credit cards until it’s paid off, you pay the minimum balance on all of them and divert all of your current “debt-payment” money toward the credit card with the highest interest.
 Here is how it works.

-As you can see, the Advanta balance is paid off in April of 2011, almost a year earlier.
 If you have additional credit card balances, you simply “snowball” the payment and eliminate your debt in months rather than years.
 Excel allows you to see that concept in a very cool graphical form by using the formula autofill feature.

 Do you use Excel or other spreadsheets to make a personal budget or to plan out your family bills?
 Share your own tips and resources in the comments section below.

 Image Credit: AndreyPopov/Depositphotos